Kate Veale: Background

-Her love of the countryside and the natural world developed from long holidays staying with family friends in Somerset.
-The whole family would be invited to stay in an old stone farmhouse surrounded by countryside where Veale and her brothers would spend most of their time.
-The whole family also had a great interest in wildlife.
+Her love of the countryside and the natural world developed from long holidays staying with the Suttons, family friends who lived near Ditcheat in Somerset.
+The whole family would be invited to stay in the Suttons'old stone farmhouse, surrounded by countryside, where Veale and her brothers would spend much of their holidays.
+The whole family developed a great interest in wildlife.

 Education and early career

-At school Veale's artistic ability was noticeable and she sold her first paintings during her school days.
+At school Veale's artistic ability was noticed and encouraged and she sold her first paintings during her school days.

-She was also quite academic and passed her Oxford entrance exam before sitting her A levels.
-She went to Durham University but was unhappy studying history.
+Veale showed academic promise and passed her Oxford entrance exam before sitting her A levels.
+She went to Durham University but quickly realised that her passion for art overwhelmed other interests.
 She left Durham after one year so that she could follow her desire to paint and write.

 Her first commercial studio experience was with Jay Advertising, a small studio in Leicestershire where she started as a freelance artist.
 Although Veale appreciated the experience she found the very commercial aspect of the work difficult to come to terms with because it restrained her imagination.
 However it was invaluable experience and taught her important technical and commercial aspects.